iamkirankumaryadav/Library/Data Science/Outliers.md

 <h3><a href="#zscore">Z Score</a> ( Extreme Value Analysis ) | <a href="#dbscan">DBSCAN</a> | <a href="#summary">5 Number Summary</a> | <a href="#algo">Algorithm</a></h3>

 ### **What are outliers?**
-- Data points that differ significantly from other observations (data points) in the dataset are outliers.
+- Outliers are data points that differ significantly from other observations (data points) in the dataset.
 - Outlier affects the distribution of data by introducing skewness in the data and also affects the correlation among features.
 - Positive Skew / Right Skew (Mean is on the right side | Mode < Median < Mean)
 - Negative Skew / Left Skew (Mean is on the left side | Mode > Median > Mean)